 Increasing tolerance in selected municipalities to promote social cohesion in Kyrgyzstan

-This project aims to support civic participation and peaceful dialogue between communities, religious groups and local authorities in Kyrgyzstan.
+This project supported civic participation and peaceful dialogue between communities, religious groups and local authorities in Kyrgyzstan.

 Freedom of religion and religious organisations are enshrined in the constitution and laws of Kyrgyzstan.
 But there can be tensions between religious organisations and authorities over the roles of each in society.

-We will organise public debates and discussions on the role of religion in a secular state, where religious leaders and local government officials can hear from civil society members representing a range of views and experiences, including different ethnicities, religions and genders.
+We organised public debates and discussions on the role of religion in a secular state, where religious leaders and local government officials can hear from civil society members representing a range of views and experiences, including different ethnicities, religions and genders.

-We will provide training for religious leaders in mediation, conflict analysis and resolution, gender issues, and the social and legal role of religion and religious organisations in the country.
+We provided training for religious leaders in mediation, conflict analysis and resolution, gender issues, and the social and legal role of religion and religious organisations in the country.